givemepower8/Phaser3Practices/docs/COC.md

 - Level 3, 11 bat, TH10, DpS 330
 - Level 4, 16 bat, TH11, DpS 480
 - Level 5, 21 bat, TH12, DpS 630

+If the air defence (HP 1200 level 8 - 1400 level 10) is not protected properly by wizard towers or x-bows, it can be taken down by one bat spell in 3 seconds.

+Usually 6 bat spells summons 132 bats (21 x 6), the DpS can go up to 3780 if dropped at the same spot.
+Level 3 eagle artillery 4800 can be destroyed in 1 to 2 seconds, and level 6 inferno HP 3000, level 10 air defense 1400.

+For multi mode inferno, it kills bat very fast.
+7 bats per second and 5 targets, so unless the multi inferno is frozen.

+Inferno attacking speed 0.128s, 7 bats per second,

+Hidden tesla attacking speed 0.6s, 3 bats per second

+Giga tesla attacking speed 0.5s, 4 targets, 8 bats per second.

+X-bows 3.5 bats per second.

+- X-bows level 4 HP 2,700, DpS 95, DpA 12.16, TH11
+- X-bows level 5 HP 3,100, DpS 125, DpA 16, TH11
+- X-bows level 6 HP 3,500, DpS 155, DpA 19.84, TH12

 #### TH12 Queen